 In writing Pro HTML5 Games, I wanted to create the resource that I wish someone had given me when I was starting out writing games.
 Pro HTML5 Games takes readers through the process of building two complete games – a Box2D Engine based Angry Birds clone and a realtime strategy (RTS) game with multiplayer support.

-With dedicated chapters on HTML5 Basics, the Box2D Engine, Pathfinding and Steering, Sounds Effects and Music, Combat and Effective Enemy AI, and Multiplayer using Node.JS with WebSockets, you should get a lot from this book no matter how much game programming experience you have.
+With dedicated chapters on HTML5 Basics, the Box2D Engine, Pathfinding and Steering, Sounds Effects and Music, Combat and Effective Enemy AI, and Multiplayer using Node.JS with WebSockets, I still think you will get a lot from this book no matter how much game programming experience you have.

 I cover all the essentials needed to build these games from scratch so readers can follow along and learn to design large, professional games entirely on their own.
 I point to resources for free artwork and sound, and reference material for further learning so you can continue learning and go on to build your own games.
 My goal with this book was to prove that you don’t need to be a large game company to build amazing looking games.